April in Thailand is the hottest month of the year, with temperatures often reaching 38–40°C (100–104°F).

 Yes, if you love sunny beach days, can handle intense heat, and want to join the world-famous Songkran Festival (April 13–15).
 A flexible itinerary will help you make the most of it.

-No. If you're heat-sensitive, dislike haze, or want uninterrupted outdoor sightseeing, it's not ideal.
+No. If you're heat-sensitive or want uninterrupted outdoor sightseeing, it's not ideal.

 What's the weather like in Thailand in April?